 It is a basic problem in microeconomics that demand and supply is assumed continuous and divisible, when it is not, thus eliding monetary values and real quantities.
 This is a feature of economism – the tendency of economists to see the world in terms of demand and supply in equilibrium.

 “Endogenous money on 21st Century Keynesian economics” – Barker, 2010

-Barker, Terry (2010) ‘Endogenous money in 21 Century Keynesian economics’, chapter 6, pp. 202-239 in Philip Arestis and Malcolm Sawyer (eds) 21 Century Keynesian Economics, Palgrave Macmillan.
+Barker, T. (2010) “Endogenous money in 21st Century Keynesian economics”, in Arestis, P. and Sawyer, M. (eds), 21 Century Keynesian Economics, Palgrave Macmillan.
+Available on Academia.